RebelMouseTeam/ansible-role-host-naming/README.md

 # Host Naming for EC2

 Role set "incremental" tag:Name for instance based on tag:Group.
-For example instance with tag:Group "docker" will be named "docker1", etc.
+For example, instance with tag:Group "docker" will be named "docker1", etc.

 ## Usage